Kupukan Grafiitti Oy

 High graphite contents in boulders southeast of Kupukka

-Local prospectors have found numerous graphite-bearing boulders southeast of the Kupukka exploration permit area.
+Local prospectors have found numerous graphite-bearing boulders southeast of the Kupukka exploration permit area (Figs. 1 and 2).
 In several boulders the graphitic carbon content (Cg) is over 5 % and in four boulders over 10 %.
 Until now, the highest content is 17.7 % Cg (6.87 % sulphur).
 The boulders most probably originate from the Kupukka graphite belt.

 New data on the Nickel Projects

 At the Kokka nickel site, drill cores were reanalyzed for both the skarn-hosted deposits and serpentinites.
 The nickel contents of the skarn-hosted deposits corresponded to the old analysis results of the 1960s and 1970s.
 Nickel from the serpentinites was analyzed using the sulfide-selective and total nickel methods.
 Based on the results, nickel is mainly in the sulfide phase and the average concentrations of sulfide nickel in long intercepts are 0.15 – 0.17% (total nickel 0.17 – 0.21%).
 The main nickel mineral is pentlandite.
 Read more.

 More drill cores were analyzed at the Kuohatti site in Nurmes.
 Au-Co enrichment in chlorite schist was found in several holes.
 The best intercepts: